BURLINGAME, CA • UPDATED MARCH 2026

 Quick Answers

-For removal, yes — Burlingame protects trees 14 inches DBH (44" circumference) under Municipal Code Chapter 11.06, enforced since 1975.
+For removal, yes — Burlingame protects trees 14 inches trunk diameter (44" circumference) under Municipal Code Chapter 11.06, enforced since 1975.
 Heritage trees and groves designated by the Beautification Commission have additional protections.
 Pruning your own trees generally does not require a permit.
 Street trees are city-maintained — contact Parks Division before any work.

 Tree removal in Burlingame typically costs $1,200–$4,000 for standard residential jobs, $4,000–$8,000 for large trees requiring crane access, and $8,000–$12,000+ for complex removals.
 Stump grinding adds $200–$500.
 The in-lieu fee for non-replacement is $22,262.